Ivi logo mobile

 1) What does it cost to import a vehicle that is not already in stock in the US?

-2) How much will an R34 cost in 2024?
+2) How much does an R34 GT-R cost?

 Buying Questions

-1) Will the vehicle arrive directly to me? or a port near me?
+1) Will the vehicle arrive directly to me, or a port near me?

 3) Do you finance?

-Please Email or call us for more information. sales@importavehicle.com or 844-523-2233 https://www.importavehicle.com/blog/financing-your-dream-import-car
+Please email or call us for more information: sales@importavehicle.com or 844-523-2233 https://www.importavehicle.com/blog/financing-your-dream-import-car

 4) Can I come and view the vehicle?